46% of Google searches are seeking local information.*

 What is SEO & How Does It Work?

-Search Engine Optimization, also known as SEO, is a practice of making sure your website (or web page) is attractive and useful for search engines.
+Search Engine Optimization, also known as SEO, is the practice of making sure your website (or web page) is attractive and useful for search engines.
 Some of the most popular search engines are Google, Bing, and Yahoo.
 These search engines are able to return information to searchers by crawling the content on websites across the web.
 SEO helps to make sure that those search engines are able to “read” your website, to understand that it is related to the person’s search.
 SEO practices can change where Google, for instance, ranks you on their results page.